How student loans work

 Take a look at our simple Loan Calculator which will give you a good visual indication of when you might have paid off your loan based on projected income and interest rates.

-Should I pay my loan off if I have the money?
+Should I pay the loan off if I have the money?

 Once you have graduated and you start earning money, you will have a clear idea of how much your monthly repayments are and how that affects your monthly budget.